 The book depicts the story of a young, handsome man that didn’t reflect too much on beauty and youth until a famous artist painted a large portrait of him that immortalized the two things that he would later value above all else.

 No one loathed the idea of getting old more than Dorian, so he wanted to experience everything, constantly reflecting on questions of morality and sin.
 His biggest wish was that his portrait would age instead of himself.

 Besides indulging in all number of vices in his pursuit of pleasure, Dorian Gray was also looking for love and passion in their purest form.

-Gray becomes a corrupted soul, and the book ends like it begins — with the portrait and its natural state of beauty.
+Gray becomes a corrupted soul, an embodiment of his shadow, and the book ends like it begins — with the portrait and its natural state of beauty.